Pamplona: Sports

 Pamplona's bull ring, the Plaza de Toros de Pamplona, was rebuilt in 1923.
 It seats 19,529 and is the third largest in the world, after the bull rings of Mexico City and Madrid.

 There are two football teams in Pamplona.
 CA Osasuna (Club Atlético Osasuna (Basque for "Health")) who play professionally in La Liga, and CD Pamplona who play in Tercera Federación.
 Osasuna play their home games at El Sadar Stadium.

+SDC San Antonio was one of the most prominent Spanish handball teams in the 1990's and 2000's, winning both the Champions League and Spanish Championship, but they went bankrupt in 2012.

 Other notable sports teams in Pamplona include MRA Xota (futsal), water polo and fencing (Campo de Deportes Larraina).

 The Movistar Team, the direct descendant of Indurain's Banesto team, is based in Egüés, a municipality in the metropolitan area of Pamplona.

 Pamplona is also home to the headquarters of the International Federation of Basque Pelota (FIPV).
 Basque pelota is principally practiced in France, Spain, and North and South America, but also in other countries like Italy and Philippines.

 Notable Athletes

-Five time Tour de France winner Miguel Indurain is arguably Pamplona's most famous athlete in any sport.
+Five-time Tour de France winner Miguel Indurain was born in an outlying area of Pamplona and continues to reside in the city.

 Former Arsenal goalkeeper Manuel Almunia was born in Pamplona and started his career at CA Osasuna.